xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/an/an_status.rst

 Description
 -----------

-Show AN status of the working port.
+Show the auto-negotiation status of the working port.